Therapist Vs Psychologist Understanding The Difference

 This, of course, depends on the area of study.
 For psychologists, it requires 5-6 years of school.
 They have to graduate with a Ph.D., complete one year of post-doctoral work, and also have clinical rotations even while in school.

-Regulations for a psychology degree vary based on the state but generally require at least a year of supervised practice before they can become licensed fully.
+Regulations for a psychology degree vary based on the state but generally require at least a year of supervised practice before becoming licensed fully.
 Psychologists work in roles that are similar to counselors in school.
 They perform testing, research, teaching, or provide therapy.

-For marriage and family therapists, they actually have a quite similar schooling to licensed psychologists.
+For marriage and family therapists actually have quite a similar schooling to licensed psychologists.
 The only difference is that their area of study focuses on family and marriage therapy.
-The programs are similar in length, and it tends to take at least 2-3 years after schooling has been completed for a marriage and family therapist to become a fully licensed practitioner.
+The programs are similar in length.
+It tends to take at least 2-3 years after schooling has been completed for a marriage and family therapist to become a fully licensed practitioner.

 A counselor is another type of therapist.
-The difference here is that licensed professional counselors go to school with an exclusive focus on how to be a therapist and practice the theory, or mix thereof, they believe will help their patients the most.
+The difference here is that licensed professional counselors go to school with an exclusive focus on being a therapist and practice the theory, or mix thereof, they believe will help their patients the most.
 There are, of course, programs with different focuses, but there is a board that oversees the certification programs.
-This board also mandates the amount of class focus, hours, and experience that a course receives and audits the programs every once in a while, to provide a guarantee of quality.
+This board also mandates the amount of class focus, hours, and experience that a course receives and audits the programs every once to guarantee quality.

 Once a counselor gets through their Master’s level classes (which takes 2-3 years), it takes another 2-4 years for them to finish their strictly supervised clinical hours before they can become fully licensed.

-In any event, both are in practice with the aim to help improve your life, understand your thoughts and feelings better, and address them in a much healthier manner than without professional help.
+In any event, both are in practice intending to help improve your life, understand your thoughts and feelings better, and address them in a much healthier manner than without professional help.

 Previous ArticleFamily Therapy Online: Is It Right For You And Your Loved Ones?